 Dermal Graft, Dermal Fat Grafting or DFG

 NOTE: The Male Enhancement Centers and Dr. Elist do not perform Dermal Fat Graft (DFG) Penile Enlargement Procedures.
-The following material is solely for information purposes.
-Complications reported in this section are based on phalloplasty revision surgeries performed at our facility due to previous dermal Fat Graft (DFG) procedures and associated complications.
+The following material is solely for informational purposes.
+Complications reported in this section are based on phalloplasty revision surgeries performed at our facility due to previous Dermal Fat Graft (DFG) procedures and associated complications.